Welcome to the UVM community. We look forward to meeting you on campus soon!

 Graduate students are strongly encouraged, but not required, to get vaccinations.
 Additional departmental/lab requirements may require vaccinations for graduate students.
 Check with your department for details.
 Visit the Center for Health & Wellbeing’s website for recommendations.

-Complete Other Health Tasks
+Other Important Health Tasks

 In addition to visiting your doctor at home for any vaccinations you might need, we recommend that you visit a doctor for a general check-up before leaving home as well.
 UVM’s Student Health Insurance Plan (which all international students, except exchange students, are automatically enrolled in) does not cover most dental care or services related to vision care.
-For more information about healthcare in the US and at UVM, please see Health Care at UVM.

 If you have any prescription medications, we recommend that you bring a supply with you, as well as copies of your prescriptions translated into English and the checmical name of the active drugs in the medicine.
 This will make it easier for UVM doctors to help you continue those medications in the US.
 If you wear glasses or contact lenses, consider bringing extra pairs in case something gets lost or broken, and bring a copy of your recent eye exam prescription.